ConyVidal/ConstanzaVidal/content/project/emotion_regulation/index.md

 In this project, we used text analyses to study the use of linguistic distancing and cognitive reappraisal strategies during emotion regulation in children, adolescents, and young adults.

+You can find highlighted materials from this project below:

-- [Research article]('publication/emotion2020_nookvidalbustamante/NookVidalBustamanteChoSomerville_2019_Emotion.pdf') published in journal *Emotion* (accepted December 2018)
+- [Research article](NookVidalBustamanteChoSomerville_2019_Emotion.pdf) published in journal *Emotion* (accepted December 2018)

-- [Poster]('publication/emotion2020_nookvidalbustamante/VidalBustamante_DevNeidervillePoster_SAS_2019.pdf') presented at the 2019 Society for Affective Science Conference
+- [Poster](VidalBustamante_DevNeidervillePoster_SAS_2019.pdf) presented at the 2019 Society for Affective Science Conference